antononcube/RakuForPrediction-blog/Articles/Graphs-in-Raku-2024.md

 ## Sparse matrix representations

-As it was mentioned above graphs have a natural representation as sparse matrices.
+As it was mentioned above, graphs have a natural representation as sparse matrices.
 We can use the package "Math::SparseMatrix" to make those representations and "JavaScript::D3" to plot them.

 Here are the sparse matrices corresponding to the parameterized graphs created and plotted above: